cobobc/milestone_3_cooking_app/README.md

 *   As a First Time user, I want to learn and understand what the site offers - Testing was performed to verify enough information is uploaded to tell the user about what the site offers.

-*   As a First Time user, I want to understand the difference between the two quizzes - Testing was performed to verify enough information is uploaded to tell the user of the differences between the golf general knowledge quiz and the golf special quiz.
+*   As a First Time user, I want to find the registration page - Testing was performed to verify enough information is given to user about how to navigate to the regisration page.

+*   As a First Time user, I want to easily register a Cookbook account - Testing was performed on the registration form to verify that a user can register an account on this app.

+*   As a First Time user, I want to recieve an email that welcomes me and acknowledges that I have created an account - Testing was performed to verify that when a user create an account they recieve a personal email.

+*   As a First Time user, I want to add a recipe - Testing was performed on the recipe form input fields and the add recipe buttons to ensure a user can create a recipe.

+*   As a First Time user, I want to view the recipe on the recipes page - Testing was performed on the recipe cards and the accordian features within it to ensure the user can view their recipe.

+*   As a First Time user, I want to view other user's recipes on the recipes page - Testing was performed on the recipe cards and the accordian features within them to ensure the user can view other user's recipes.

+*   As a First Time user, I want to be able to edit my recipes - Testing was performed on the user recipe cards on the Recipes page to ensure the edit button navigates the user to the Edit Recipe page.
+Testing was performed on all inputs and buttons in the edit recipe form function correctly so that the user can successfully update their recipe.

+*   As a First Time user, I want to be able to delete my recipes - Testing was performed on the user recipe cards on the Recipes page to ensure that when the Delete button is selected, a pop up appears to confirm that the user want to delete.
+If the user confirms deletion, testing was done to confirm that the recipe has been removed from the Recipes page.

 *   As a First Time user, I want to seemlessly navigate through the 6 pages of the site - Testing was performed on all navigation links to ensure the user can seemlessly navigate throughout the site.

-*   As a First Time user, I want to easily connect with Tee Time Trivia's social platforms - Testing was performed on all social media links to ensure they all opened in a new tab so the user doesn't have to leave the site.
+*   As a First Time user, I want to easily connect with Cookbook's social platforms - Testing was performed on the socail icon links in the footer to ensure that the user isnavigated to the chosen social media platform and that the link opens in a new tab to keep the user in the app allowing for seemless UX.

-*   As a First Time user, I want to challenge my golfing knowledge - Testing was performed on both quizes to ensure a seemless and challenging experience for users.
+*   As a First Time user, I want to log out of my account - Testing was performed on the Log Out link in the Navigation bar to enusre that the user can successfully log out, that when the link is selected a pop up appear asking the user to confirm that they want to logout (as to avoid an unwanted log out), and the upon a successful logout, the user is redirected back to the log in page.

 ##### Returning Users